mayararysia/mirror-fashion/README.md

 * Install [XAMPP](https://www.apachefriends.org/pt_br/index.html) or WAMP on the machine
 * Place the project inside the 'htdocs' folder: **C: \ xampp \ htdocs**
 * Start  Apache and MySQL
-* Run the sql script (which is inside the 'database' folder) in phpmyadmin to create the bank and insert the products.
+* Run the sql script (which is inside the 'database' folder) in phpmyadmin to create the database and insert the products.
 * In the browser access **http://localhost/projects/mirror-fashion**
 * To access the product page you need to enter the id: **http://localhost/projetos/mirror-fashion/produto.php?id=2'**
 ****